 (40.7589, -73.9851), which is Times Square.

-is not perfect; it is missing data points for certain hours.
-We fill in the
+missing data points for certain hours.
+You can gapfill the missing values with

 Before you move onto the next few sections, check that the following tables are in your database.